 The Commission on State-Local Relations was created to foster a strong relationship between the State and its counties, cities, towns, villages, school districts and other units of government.
-Because state-local relations involve continuous interaction during periods of economic and social change, policies and procedures must adjust to maintain their effectiveness.
+In order to accomplish this goal, policies and procedures may need to be adjusted during periods of economic and social change so as to maintain their effectiveness.
 Federal and State programs to assist local governments are initiated, modified or ended in response to changes.
-To aid local governments in tracking and taking advantage of these programs, the Commission produces a Catalog of State and Federal Programs Aiding New York's Local Governments.
-The catalog may be accessed on the assembly web site at the following location: http://assembly.state.ny.us/comm/ under Legislative Commissions.
+To aid local governments in tracking and taking advantage of these programs, the Commission produces the Catalog of State and Federal Programs Aiding New York's Local Governments.
+The catalog may be accessed the assembly web site the following location: http://assembly.state.nv.us/comm/ under Legislative Commissions.